-When discussing our own personal food cravings in the InstructorLive office there was a complete range: from pasta to chocolate and there was even a mention of a severe cheese and biscuit craving!
+When discussing our own personal food cravings here at InstructorLive, there was a complete range: from pasta to chocolate.
+There was even a mention of severe cheese and biscuit cravings!
 Scientific research has suggested that we may have a bit of an excuse for our food cravings – phew!
 According to Brian Wansink Ph.D., author of Mindless Eating, cravings are most likely embedded deep in our DNA; when we indulge a craving the body releases a surge of feel-good brain chemicals called opiates.
 This helps to explain why there is seemingly no limit to how many Maltesers we can eat in one sitting – it’s making us feel too good to stop!

 However, all is not lost for you crisp cravers and the like.
 You are not powerless over your urges and there are ways to keep them under control, without completely denying them.
 We’ve found out how!

 Take Small Steps